Maya Jayapal

-Maya Jayapal is an Indian historian, author, columnist, teacher, and counselor.
-She is the mother of Pramila Jayapal, the first Indian-American woman elected to the United States House of Representatives.
+Maya Jayapal (born 1941) is an Indian historian, author, columnist, teacher, and counselor.

 Early life and education

-Jayapal is from Palakkad, Kerala, India.
+Maya Jayapal is a Malayali from Palakkad, Kerala, India.
 She moved from Chennai to Bengaluru to attend college in 1955, and graduated from Mount Carmel College, Bangalore.
 After her marriage to MP Jayapal, she resided in Bengaluru for a decade before moving to Jakarta, Indonesia, for 11 years and then Singapore for 13 years.
-Her daughter Pramila was born in Chennai and raised in Bengaluru until the family moved from India to Indonesia when she was five years old.
 Since 1993, Jayapal has lived in Bengaluru.

 Career

-Jayapal is the author of several books, including Bangalore: Roots and Beyond and Bangalore: The Story of A City.
+Maya Jayapal is the author of several books, including Bangalore: Roots and Beyond and Bangalore: The Story of A City.
 Bangalore: The Story of A City was released in 1997 during the commemoration of the 460th anniversary of the city, and includes her research about the Victoria Hotel and the BRV theatre.
 The book was one of the first histories of Bengaluru that specifically connected to its present, while Bangalore: Roots and Beyond contains additional research and photographs.
 While residing in Singapore, Jayapal expanded presentations she gave on the history of Singapore into a book, Old Singapore, based on collections of letters and memoirs.

-Jayapal has cited Jane Austen, Amitava Ghosh, and Yaa Gyasi as influences.
+Jayapal has cited Jane Austen, Amitav Ghosh, and Yaa Gyasi as influences.